-So, the Periscopers voted!
-You wanted to hear about student data.
-This is a pretty dense blog post, but I think it’ll be helpful–especially if you’re not sure where to start or if you’re unhappy with how you’re currently taking data.
+One of the questions I get most often is about speech therapy student data collection (and how to keep it all organized)!
+I polled my speech therapy community to vote for their favorite data collection solutions to understand what works best for each type of SLP.
+This is a pretty dense blog post, but I hope it’ll be helpful–especially if you’re not sure where to start or if you’re unhappy with how you’re currently taking data.

 There are hundreds (maybe even thousands?!) of unique ways to collect data.
 I’ve struggled to find the “best” data collection system for my caseload.
 Let me tell you, I have tried a number of different “systems.”

 In order to help YOU decide which system you might like to try, I’m doing a round-up of a handful of different data collection tools.
 First, I’ll have a list of things to consider.
 Then, I’ll tell you about three broad “categories” of data sheets.
-I will briefly touch on how you can organize your data, share a handful of tips and tricks, and close with a peek at my own data binders.
+I will briefly touch on how you can organize your data and share a handful of tips and tricks.
 Let’s hop to it!

 The Big Questions